hawks-atlanta/docs/CONTRIBUTING.md

 - PR should always be created with existing Opened issues.
 - PR description should point all the changes made by the devs.

+PR will be always merged using `squash`.

+- Make sure the description of the `Merge` contains all the commits made.
+- Remove any `[ci skip]` from the `Merge` description.

 ## REST APIs

 While developing REST API make sure you always create a `docs/spec.openapi.yaml` document in the repository assigned.
 Follow this link for more documentation about the [spec](https://swagger.io/specification/).